What are contractions?

 What causes contractions?

-The contractions make the top of your uterus tighten to push the baby down.
+The contractions make the top of the uterus tighten to push the baby down.
 They also soften and stretch the lower part of the uterus and cervix (the opening to the uterus) to allow the baby through.

 Treatment will only be needed if you are at risk of premature birth.
 However, contractions alone don’t necessarily mean you are going into labour.
 It depends what is happening to your cervix.
 About half of women who get early contractions will have no changes to their cervix, and the contractions will stop by themselves.